Mahmoud-Ben-Ayech/SCO-ENICAR/README.md

 # Development Server

-you need to put this project in htdocs folder in xampp and open xampp control panel .
+you need to put this project in htdocs folder in xampp and open xampp control panel and start "Apache" and "MySql" .

 Navigate to http://localhost:name_of_project_folder/ .The application will automatically reload if you change any of the source files.